Home > Articles > Understanding the Full Form of ED: What Does ED Stand For?

 In this hierarchy, individuals start as Assistant Enforcement Officers (AEOs) and can gradually progress through the ranks by gaining experience and expertise.
 At the top of the hierarchy is the Director, who holds the highest position within the Enforcement Directorate.
 Additionally, there are officers hired on a deputation basis, who serve temporarily for a specified period ranging from 2 to 5 years.

-Regional and Sub-Regional Offices of Enforcement Directorate
+ED Full Form: Regional and Sub-Regional Offices

 The Enforcement Directorate operates through a network of offices spread across India, each responsible for specific organizational functions.
 This structure includes: